MaterializeInc/materialize/doc/developer/design/20220511_replicated_compute_introspection.md

 Once persist supports compaction, the risk of unbounded storage usage is mitigated and we can enable replicated compute introspection by default.
-At that point, we can also drop the old arrangement-based introspection tables.
+At that point, we can also drop the old arrangement-based introspection sources.

 Once a STORAGE client that abstracts persist is available, replicas should sink introspection data using this client instead of invoking `persist` directly.
 We